Free or Cheap Things to Do in Leeds

 Find out more about the Wagon Lifting Hoist Mini Museum

-Cultural Experiences copy-link-to-section
+Cultural Experiences

 Leeds has long been known for its energy and innovation, but now this former industrial powerhouse has a culturally playful side to it too – and it’s just waiting for you to explore!

-Street Art copy-link-to-section
+Street Art

 All around the city center, large-scale murals are creeping over red brick cracks and climbing high-rise walls.
-Many have sprung up thanks to East Street Arts’ City Less Grey project, which is also responsible for a new, two-storey mural on Mabgate by Portuguese artist Add Fuel, a vibrant nod to the neighborhood’s ceramics heritage.
+Many have sprung up thanks to East Street Arts’ City Less Grey project, which is also responsible for a new, two-storey mural on Mabgate by Portuguese artist Add Fuel, a vibrant nod to the neighbourhood’s ceramics heritage.

 Fancy an art hunt?
 Winifred by Qubek is one you won’t want to miss.
-Hidden away between York Place and Park Place in the city’s business district, this design brings together the famous elephant armor found at the Royal Armouries, historic mills, and the white rose of Yorkshire – a true feast for the eyes!
+Hidden away between York Place and Park Place in the city’s business district, this design brings together the famous elephant armour found at the Royal Armouries, historic mills, and the white rose of Yorkshire – a true feast for the eyes!

 It’s difficult to miss the awe-inspiring Athena Rising, which can be found on the towering Platform building on New Station Street.
 Designed by Manchester-based graffiti artists Nomad Clan, the piece features the city’s mascot, the owl, a popular feature of street art across the city, as well as a moon and crown – it’s a real showstopper!